-I don’t think so, do you?
+In these so-called enlightened times, do we life in a classless society?
+I don't think so.
 Even today when everything is so much more relaxed, there’s still very much a class system, especially in England.
 When Lord Lucan (allegedly) murdered his children’s nanny back in the seventies in mistake for his wife, he disappeared off the face of the earth, expounding endless conspiracy theories in the process.
 He couldn’t have done that alone, unless he did the honourable thing and topped himself.
 It’s widely believed that some members of his exclusive club banded together to help him because, yep, he was one of them.

-Imagine how much worse it must have been back in Regency days if a person didn’t happen to be socially acceptable.
+In Regency times the class system was most definitely alive and kicking.
 It didn’t matter if you didn’t have two farthings to rub together, just so long as you were born into the right family.
 Talk about the luck of the draw!